Graduate Scholarships

 - Non-resident of the state of Oklahoma (not admitted as in-state)

-- Must meet regular admission requirements as an incoming freshmen, transfer, or graduate student. (students alternatively, on probation, or conditionally admitted are not eligible)
+- Must meet regular admission requirements as an incoming graduate student.
+(Students admitted on probation, or conditionally admitted, are not eligible)

 - Must be enrolled full-time (at least 12 hours for undergraduate and 6 hours for graduate) at NSU